University of Art: Faculty of Conservation and Restoration

 This school offers MA and PhD programs in museum studies, Islamic arts, and historical reconstruction and renovation.
 Dr. Samad Samanian is the dean of the faculty.

 Faculty of Music

 Now located in Karaj, the Faculty of Music was spun off from the Faculty of Applied Arts and moved out of Tehran in 1994.
 That original program was formed from the Conservatory of Music and the College of National Music in 1989.
 The school offers programs in military, Iranian, and classical music performance, as well as composition and ethnomusicology.
-Dr. Hamid Askari is the school's dean.

 Faculty of Theories and Art Studies

 The Faculty of Theories and Art Studies offers MA and PhD programs in art studies, art philosophy, and Islamic art history.
-The dean is Dr. Esmaeel Bani Ardalan.

 Faculty of Visual Arts

 The Faculty of Visual Arts was founded in 1978, taking over some majors then offered by the Faculty of Decorative Arts and Farabi University, and it expanded in 1983 to include programs in photography and painting.
-The dean of the school is Dr. Sodabeh Salehi.

 Farabi International Campus

-Farabi International Campus offers a total of 24 MA and PhD programs.
-The president of is Dr. Reza Khodadadi.
+Farabi International Campus offers 24 MA and PhD programs.